NOTAF First Year Presentation Days

 RECAP FOR FIRST-YEAR STUDENTS

-- You are expected to present a short paper at the Seminar Training Days.
+- You are expected to present a short paper at the Presentation Days.

-- You are expected to attend both Training Days and to stay for the entire sessions.
+- You are expected to attend both Presentation Days and to stay for the entire sessions.

 - You must speak for no more than 15 minutes.